Dividend policy for participating policies of Sun Life Assurance Company of Canada

 Participating policyholders of the Company are eligible to receive distributions in respect of their policies, commonly referred to as policy dividends*, as declared from time to time at the discretion of the Board of Directors of the Company in accordance with applicable law.

-Participating policies issued by Sun Life before its Conversion are accounted for separately, by territory, from policies issued by Sun Life after its Conversion.
-Similarly, participating policies issued by Clarica before its Conversion are accounted for separately from policies issued by Clarica after its Conversion.
+Participating policies are accounted for separately by territory as outlined in the Participating Account Management Policy.
+Within the Canadian territory, participating policies issued by Sun Life before its Conversion are accounted for separately from policies issued by Sun Life after its Conversion, and participating policies issued by Clarica before its Conversion are accounted for separately from policies issued by Clarica after its Conversion.

-Dividends on pre-Conversion participating policies that are not in Closed Blocks are determined as required by the terms of the Conversion plans or are determined in the same manner as dividends on participating policies issued after Conversion.
+Dividends on pre-Conversion participating policies that are not in Closed Blocks (i.e. Malta and Other Foreign) are determined as required by the terms of the Conversion plans or are determined in the same manner as dividends on participating policies issued after Conversion.

-Dividends on participating policies issued after Conversion are distributed from the earnings of the post-Conversion participating business consisting of those policies.
+Dividends on post-Conversion participating policies are distributed from the earnings of the post-Conversion participating business consisting of those policies.
 Earnings include all sources of gain and loss including those related to Experience Factors.
-The amount of dividends distributed generally reflects changes in the experience of the post-Conversion participating business, over time, as adjusted to maintain consistency in distribution from one period to another, the growth of that business, the need to retain a portion of earnings to support the business, and the overall capital adequacy position of the Company.
+The dividends are generated by the differences between the actual levels of experience and the assumed levels of experience for these Experience Factors.
+Since actual levels of experience cannot be known in advance, dividends cannot be guaranteed.
+Experience can improve or deteriorate over time and, as a result, dividends may be increased or reduced.
+The amount of dividends distributed generally reflects changes in the experience of the post-Conversion participating business, over time, which may be smoothed to provide greater consistency in the amount of dividend distributed from one period to another.
+In addition, the Company retains a portion of earnings as a permanent contribution to surplus as described in the Participating Account Management Policy.

 Any distribution of funds from the participating accounts to shareholders of the Company is limited by the provisions of the Insurance Companies Act (Canada) and the Conversion plans of Sun Life and Clarica.